- How do you react when life dishes out a disaster – whether big or small?

 Having a positive disposition is helpful when you’re faced with a challenge – big or small.

-And although these sorts of emotions are deeply ingrained and very difficult, if not impossible, to eradicate, it is possible to develop mental habits that’ll help you overcome your fears and respond to crises – big and small – productively.
+And although these sorts of emotions are deeply ingrained and very difficult, if not impossible, to eradicate, it is possible to develop mental habits that’ll help you overcome your fears and respond to crises of all sizes productively.

 Recently, my nephew got himself into some trouble at school and told me it had really overtaken him emotionally.
 He couldn’t sleep, couldn’t study, could barely eat, etc.